remygatins/BlackSeaBass_project/BSB_ddRAD/filtering_plan.md

 For Structure use LEA program	sNMF package vcf input in R. (http://membres-timc.imag.fr/Olivier.Francois/LEA/tutorial.htm)

 Demographic history
+  - Ne by population or range expansion vs northern range
   - PSMC
   - MSMC
   - Convice Katie the program I want to apply is relevant to the study question